-The comparison between the experimental data (black) and the Monte Carlo simulation (red) shown in Figure~\ref{fig_mom12} demonstrates a strong overall agreement, indicating that the simulation reliably reproduces the detector’s physical response and the main background contributions present in the measured spectrum.
-Both spectra exhibit the expected behavior of a decreasing continuum with increasing energy, superimposed by several distinct gamma-ray peaks that correspond to characteristic emissions from naturally occurring radioisotopes such as \(\mathrm{^{40}K}\) (1460~keV), \(\mathrm{^{214}Bi}\) (1764~keV), and \(\mathrm{^{208}Tl}\) (2615~keV).
+The comparison between the experimental data (black) and the MC simulation (red) demonstrates a strong overall agreement, indicating that the simulation reliably reproduces the detector's physical response and the main background contributions present in the measured spectrum.
+Both spectra exhibit the expected behavior of a decreasing continuum with increasing energy, superimposed by several distinct $\gamma$-ray peaks that correspond to characteristic emissions from naturally occurring radioisotopes such as $^{40}$K (1460~keV), $^{214}$Bi (1764~keV), and $^{208}$Tl (2615~keV).
 The good alignment of these features in both intensity and energy position confirms accurate energy calibration, proper modeling of detector geometry, and well-represented physical processes such as Compton scattering and photoelectric absorption.
-Slight deviations are observed—particularly at lower energies, where the simulation tends to overestimate the rate, and at higher energies near the 2.6~MeV peak—likely due to differences in veto system implementation (the CRV not included in simulation), uncertainties in shielding composition, or limited counting statistics in the data.
-Despite these small discrepancies, the overall correspondence between data and simulation across several orders of magnitude validates the robustness of the simulation framework, confirming its suitability for detailed background characterization, performance optimization, and predictive modeling in low-background detector experiments.